Discover Wellington’s Diverse Landscapes on the Southern Walkway

 Town Belt Significance

-Nestled between urban sprawl and natural beauty, the Town Belt holds significant historical and cultural importance for Wellington.
-Established in 1840, it was intended to separate the town from the countryside, enhancing public health and preserving cultural heritage.
-However, the land was taken from Māori, a decision later deemed a breach of the Treaty of Waitangi.
+Nestled between urban growth and nature, the Town Belt in Wellington holds profound historical and cultural value.
+Established in 1840 to separate town from countryside, it aimed to boost public health but was taken from Māori, later recognized as a Treaty of Waitangi breach.

 Byrd Memorial Tribute